 Your car generally starts losing its value as soon as it’s driven off the showroom floor.
 This is mainly because it has been used, causing wear and tear.
 Newer models are released regularly, which generally lowers the demand for older models, in turn reducing the resale value of your car further.
 However, when it comes to insurance, most claims that insurers get are repair claims rather than total loss / write-off claims.
 Therefore, when setting your premium rates insurers usually look at the expected cost of repairing your car if it were damaged in an accident.
 So the cost of parts and labour will be one of the biggest drivers of your premium.
 This is particularly important if you have a car that’s not manufactured locally – the cost of importing parts will be factored into the calculation, leading to a higher premium.

 What value will my classic car be insured for?

-For classic cars, your insurer would generally ask you to provide them with the value you want to insure your car for.
+For classic cars, sales in the market are rare – making it difficult for your insurer to determine a fair price for them.
+They would generally ask you to provide them with the value you want to insure your car for.
 This would usually require you to get a valuation from a reputable car dealership or valuation specialist.
 Your car will then be insured for that amount.